BibleTools

 The Elements of Motivation (Part Six): Eternal Life

 The term "know" implies intimate, experiential knowledge, not merely bookish or theoretical knowledge.
-He suggests that having an intimate relationship with the Father and Son causes us to become one with them.
+Jesus Christ suggests that having an intimate relationship with the Father and Son causes us to become one with them.
 The only way we can do that is by living the way God does by faith.
 He walks—lives life—with those who agree with Him.
 The One who already had this unique relationship with God reveals to us the knowledge of how to do that.

 Originally given to a spiritually faltering people, Amos 5:4 adds a vital command: "For thus says the LORD to the house of Israel: 'Seek Me and live.'"
 The word "seek" is not being used in the sense of "search" because God had already revealed Himself to them.
 Instead, it conveys the sense of "turn to Me," "seek to live as I do," "turn to My way of life," "seek to know Me in intimate detail."